-Vanessa is thrilled to have been selected by Next City for the annual Vanguard Conference as one of 2014′s “40 Urban Leaders Under 40.”
-She is also honored to have participated in the 2014 Masters Series for Distinguished Leaders program, a six-month fellowship dedicated to equipping high performing African-American leaders to move to the next level of their careers while also empowering and adding value to their communities.
+Vanessa is honored by her selection to the Next City Vanguard class as one of 2014′s “40 Urban Leaders Under 40.”
+She is also grateful to have participated in the 2014 Masters Series for Distinguished Leaders program, a six-month fellowship dedicated to equipping high performing African-American leaders to move to the next level of their careers while also empowering and adding value to their communities.